 But women still face financial planning challenges, led by an income gender gap that leads to a retirement savings gap.
 Add the caregiving challenges brought on by the COVID-19 pandemic, and you have a population group at financial risk.

-Addressing these challenges was the topic of a session at Tuesday’s Insured Retirement Institute virtual annual conference.
+Addressing these challenges was the topic of a session at a recent Insured Retirement Institute virtual session.
 Melissa Kivett, managing director and head of enterprise, strategic relationship management, with Prudential, discussed some of the factors putting women’s retirement at risk and what the industry can do to help women’s financial challenges.

 Women represent a huge underserved market, Kivett said, noting that as their family CFOs, women have decision-making influence over $11.2 trillion in wealth.
 Yet 67% of women believe they are misunderstood by their financial advisors and 71% of women who do not have an advisor are interested in working with one.